 As already mentioned, a home inspection should not be more than 20 minutes.
 However, 20 minutes will not be enough to go through the property with a fine-tooth comb.

 As such, do your own checks before the tenant shows up in order to be thorough.
 Run the HVAC system to see its functioning.
 Observe the plumbing system for issues.
 Open and close all windows and doors to make sure they’re working as they should.
 Check the roof for any leaks.
-This ensures there are no surprises in front of the tenant.
+This ensures there are no property damages from the previous tenant.

 If you notice any issues, seek out professional help right away.
 This will ensure that the tenant finds the property in its best condition.

-When you walk through the property with the tenant, go through the process once more.
-Only this time, you’ll have a checklist indicating the move-in condition of various elements.
+When you walkthrough the property with the tenant, go through the process once more.
+Only this time, you’ll have a walk through checklist indicating the move-in condition of various elements.

 6. Allow the Tenant to Discover Problems

-Allow the tenant at least 3 days to uncover additional problems.
+Allow the tenants at least 3 days to uncover additional problems.
 If the issue is legitimate, write it down and take photos or videos for documentation purposes.
-This absolves the tenant of any liability when they move out.
+This absolves the tenants of any liability when they move out.

 7. Follow the Law

 State law gives landlords certain rights and responsibilities.
-There are certain things you can and cannot do when a tenant is moving in and moving out.
+There are certain things landlords can and cannot do when tenants are moving in and moving out.

-In New Mexico, you may only charge a security deposit equivalent to one month.
+In New Mexico, a landlord may only charge a security deposit equivalent to one month’s lease term.
 You must also return it, less allowable deductions, within 30 days of the tenant moving out.
 Wrongfully withholding the tenant’s deposit may expose you to certain legal and financial risks.

 State law also dictates the conditions that constitute a habitable property.
 Some of the essentials that landlords are required to provide in New Mexico include the following.

 As a landlord it is also necessary to fulfill requested maintenance and repairs within 7 days, especially those that impact a tenant’s health and safety.
-If you fail to handle the repairs the tenant may be able to withhold rent and take you to court.
+If you fail to handle the repairs and the maintenance issues, the tenant may be able to withhold rent and take you to court.

 8. Hire a Property Management Company

-A tenant walk-through inspection is key to safeguarding your investment.
+A complete walk-through inspection is key to safeguarding your investment.
 That said, it can be incredibly time-consuming.
-That’s why some property owners look for expert help from experienced property managers
+That’s why some landlords and property owners look for expert help from experienced property managers.

 A knowledgeable and experienced property manager will know where and what to look for when it comes to rental inspection.
 They will also know what the law says they can and cannot do.